kjellalmgren/pingservices/README.md

 	<!-- -->

-To setup the vlz services thru docker-stack-vlz.yaml
+To setup the vlz services thru docker-stack-vlz.yaml.
+From docker 1.13 it's possibly to use .yaml files with docker stack command.

 		$ docker stack deploy -f docker-stack-vlz.yaml vlz --with-registry-auth